NaturalNode/natural/README.md

 ```

 ### pathTo(vertex)
-this will return a shortest path:
+this will return a longest path:

 ```javascript
 console.log(spt.pathTo(4));